AhmedSobeih/kasrBerlin/README.md

 Tests:
 ---------------
 In order to test the features of the system, the following journey isrecommended:
-1-Login using username: 'Adminstrator' and password: 'Adminstrator'.
+1. Login using username: 'Adminstrator' and password: 'Adminstrator'.
 This will login as an admin.
-2-Press on create flight button and start entering the properties of the created flight.
+2. Press on create flight button and start entering the properties of the created flight.
 It is recommended to create two flights in order to reserve a round trip later in the journey.
-3-Register a new user with a new username and password.
+3. Register a new user with a new username and password.
-4-Login using the username and passwords you registered with.
+4. Login using the username and passwords you registered with.
-5-Press on reserve a trip and follow the whole path to reserve this trip.
+5. Press on reserve a trip and follow the whole path to reserve this trip.
-6-When it comes to payment, type in the card number as 4242 4242 4242 4242, expiry date: 02/22 and 222.
+6. When it comes to payment, type in the card number as 4242 4242 4242 4242, expiry date: 02/22 and 222.
-7-Once reserving the trip you can go to view reservations and change either the whole flights reserved or the just the seats reserved.
+7. Once reserving the trip you can go to view reservations and change either the whole flights reserved or the just the seats reserved.
 ```